Spatial and temporal distribution of extinction and microphysical properties in the upper haze of Venus

 Abstract:

-Variations of extinction and microphysical properties in the upper haze of Venus will affect the chemistry and radiative balance of the Venus atmosphere.
-To study their spatial and temporal distribution, solar occultation data from Venus Express SPICAV SOIR instruments between 2006 and 2013 were analyzed.
-The absorption effects of the Venus' middle and upper atmosphere were first removed using MODTRAN modeling.
-The extinction profiles of the upper haze between 67~92 km were then retrieved using the onion-peeling method.
-The results show that: 1) The extinction coefficient of the upper haze generally decreased with increasing altitude.
-Large variations existed between different regions.
-The extinction at low latitudes increased sharply early in the mission and the average extinction coefficient of haze changes slightly between day and night.
-The vertical optical depth of the haze layer was on the order of 10-2.
-2) The number density of the upper haze decreased with increasing altitude.
-From south to north pole, the number density first increased and then decreased.
-3) Cloud top altitude is higher in low-latitude regions at 82.7 ± 5.8 km, whereas in polar regions cloud top altitude is lower with the the northern polar region at 73.3 ± 2.4 km, and the southern polar region at 79.5 ± 3.5 km.
+The variations in extinction and microphysical properties in the upper haze of Venus have a significant impact on the chemistry and radiative balance of its atmosphere.
+In order to study their spatial and temporal distribution, we analyzed solar occultation data from the Venus Express SPICAV SOIR instruments between 2006 and 2013.
+To remove the absorption effects of the middle and upper atmosphere of Venus, we used MODTRAN modeling.
+Then, we retrieved the extinction profiles of the upper haze between 67-92 km using the onion-peeling method.
+Our findings are as follows: 1) The extinction coefficient of the upper haze generally decreases with increasing altitude, but there are significant variations between different regions.
+In low latitudes, the extinction increased sharply early in the mission, and the average extinction coefficient of the haze showed minimal changes between day and night.
+The vertical optical depth of the haze layer was approximately 10-2.
+2) The number density of the upper haze decreases with increasing altitude.
+From the south to the north pole, the number density first increases and then decreases.
+3) The cloud top altitude is higher in low-latitude regions at 82.7 ± 5.8 km, while in polar regions, it is lower with the northern polar region at 73.3 ± 2.4 km and the southern polar region at 79.5 ± 3.5 km.
 The average scale height of the upper haze layer in the northern polar region is 4.0 ± 0.9 km.

 Reference